 Can an Attorney Help a Chronic OVI Offender?

-It may seem like chronic OVI offenders like Mr. Burkitt have no reason to hire an attorney.
+It may seem like chronic OVI offenders like Mr. Burkitt have no reason to hire a criminal lawyer.
 While in this case it was unlikely that any defense attorney could have gotten a “not guilty” verdict for Mr. Burkitt (it is difficult to argue against evidence that a person is too drunk to even have his or her sobriety tested), that does not mean that a defense attorney is unnecessary.
 There are two major advantages to retaining a Dayton OVI defense attorney, even if a person is a repeat OVI offender: